holidayextras/holidayextras.github.com/_posts/2015-04-10-my-smashing-experience.md

 * Identify what the client actually _needs_, not what they _want_.
 This is essential but is usually hard!
 * Don't forget the call centre!
 They are a valuable user research resource that shouldn't be ignored
-* All pages should have one primary goal split things that do two things into two pages
+* All pages should have one primary goal, split things that do two things into two pages
 * Split up mental models e.g. don't ask for application number and street name in the same input field
 * Always test your tests
 * If all else fails, "blame it on the new CMS"